CodeFromAnywhere/react-with-native/modules/fs-orm/README.md

 | operationName (optional) | string |  |

-# Variables

-## 📄 addDefaultValues (exported const)

-Adds timestamps, id, and a slug IF these things are not already present

-NB: slugs will be slugified here!
-NB: if there is a name present, slug will be added here!

-NB: for kvmd storage, id will be set to a kebab-case of the name

-NB: does not add the ModelLocation parameters

-## 📄 alterAny (exported const)

-low level function that alters data from any storage method at a certain location

-comprises all dbStorageMethods

-## 📄 alterCsv (exported const)

-Alters a csv

-## 📄 alterJsonMultiple (exported const)

-Alters a json single file

-## 📄 alterJsonSingle (exported const)

-Alters a json single file

-## 📄 alterKeyValueMarkdown (exported const)

-## 📄 alterMarkdown (exported const)

-Alters a markdown file

-## 📄 augmentItemWithReferencedDataRecursively (exported const)

-## 📄 calculateOperationsObject (exported const)

-Needed in case of manual project root, otherwise use SDK!

-Returns project relative operation base paths

 ## 📄 createDb (exported const)

 Create your database by passing your models as a generic and some optional configuration

-## 📄 findParent (exported const)

-this location matches any category that equals the categorystack

-## 📄 getAugmentedData (exported const)

-Gets the stored data from any file with any storage method, and augments the modelLocation onto it...

-Also augments the `name`, `slug` and `categoryStackCalculated` onto this if the `dbStorageMethod` is `markdown` or `jsonSingle` and if `operationRelativePath` is not set

-## 📄 getDatabaseFiles (exported const)

-This function gets the files that the data can be stored, by convention, based on the model and the config

-Only returns the file paths that actually exist.

-CONVENTION:

-When searching for data, `fs-orm` will look in:
-- `db/` in your project root
-- `db/` in any operation

-In these folders, `fs-orm` will search for files based on your storage method.
-@see DbStorageMethod for more info

-Returns not only the file paths, but also where they were found (`operationName, projectRelativePath, operationRelativePath`)

-## 📄 getDatabaseRootFolder (exported const)

-Tries to get the root folder where the database folder can be found.

-If an operationName is specified, this will be the operation base path If not, this will be the project root.

-## 📄 getDbFileLocation (exported const)

-Used by `groupByFile`, which is used for `set` (and thus, also `update`) and `upsert`: determines the new file location.

-Applies the convention to get the db-file-location of an item

-Based on the merged config:

-- if `operationRelativePath` is specified, gets a filePath in the operation
-- if `projectRelativePath` is specified, gets a filepath in the project
-- otherwise gets the pattern and replaces "*" with the slug (or id if slug is not available)

-Besides the absolute path, the operationName, projectRelativePath and operationRelativePath are also supplied.

-NB: currently, the item's `operationName`, `operationRelativePath` or `projectRelativePath` is not taken into account.
-It will simply look at the convention to see where it should be saved, and apply the MergedQueryConfig...

-## 📄 getDbStorageMethodExtension (exported const)

 ## 📄 getDefaultLocationPattern (exported const)

 DB main storage convention

-## 📄 getItemModelLocation (exported const)

-## 📄 getLength (exported const)

-Safely gets the length of something

-## 📄 getLocationPattern (exported const)

-Returns the pattern or an exact relative path that the file(s) should be stored at.

-If a pattern contains a star at the place of the filename, it will search the folder recursively for all files with the extension in the pattern.

-Returning relative path has no preceding slash

-## 📄 getMergedConfigOperationPath (exported const)

-## 📄 getParentSlug (exported const)

-get a parent slug without the parent_xxxSlug reference (uses the categoryStackCalculated)

-can be undefined if the item has no parent

-## 📄 getRootFolders (exported const)

-## 📄 getWildcardDbFileLocations__OLD (exported const)

-If it all seems good, I can delete this.
-This is the old method of looking just in the folder itself, it's replaced by looking in all subfolders as well, recursively.

-## 📄 getWildcardDbFileLocations (exported const)

-## 📄 groupByFile (exported const)

-Used for `set` and `upsert`.
-Groups creation items into an object where keys are file paths and values are items that need to be stored

-## 📄 makeStoringItem (exported const)

 ## 📄 mergeConfigs (exported const)

-## 📄 removeKeyValueMarkdown (exported const)

-Takes stored data and a slug to remove

-## 📄 removeMultiple (exported const)

-Function that lets you remove items from one specific file, for any storage method

-## 📄 upsertItems (exported const)

-upsert an item into storage in any storage method

-## 📄 upsertKeyValueMarkdown (exported const)

-Takes stored data and an item

-- updates the data and sets some rows to "item" if the item is found (through the slug). this works almost the same as the regular upsert function

-- otherwise inserts, at the right category, in the right place in the array

-BEWARE:

-- the categoryStackCalculated must be existing in the markdownfile.
-- you cannot insert a header, always insert an item with `isHeaderCalculated:false`

-## 📄 upsert (exported const)

-Takes stored data and an item

-- updates the data and sets some rows to "item" if the item is found (through the id or slug)
-- otherwise inserts

-NB: this function works for any storage method except for key value markdown